supercollider/supercollider/README_LINUX.md

 #### Handling Nonstandard Qt Installations ####

-Specifying the Qt installation path becomes crucial when integrating `sclang` with GUI features or the SuperCollider IDE, especially if you've installed Qt outside standard package managers.
+Specifying the Qt installation path becomes necessary when integrating `sclang` with GUI features or the SuperCollider IDE, especially if you've installed Qt outside standard package managers.